tystr/tystr.github.io/index.md

 # Summary
 <hr style="margin: 0 0 1rem 0">
 I am a product-minded, data-focused, and strategic technology leader.
-I am experienced in buildling and managing teams to plan and deliver product roadmaps that incrementally provide value to the business.
+I am experienced in building and managing teams to plan and deliver product roadmaps that incrementally provide value to the business.

 # Skills